Szilard2011/cai-ad-remover/README.md

 Because it is not hosted on the Chrome Webstore, you need to manually install the extension.
 The whole process takes about 30 seconds.

-1. Download this repository as a ZIP file or the release as ZIP file (recommended) and extract it.
+1. Download this repository as a ZIP file or the release of cai-ad-remover.zip file (recommended) and extract it.
 2. Open up Chrome and navigate to `chrome://extensions`.
 3. Enable **Developer Mode** by clicking the button on the top right-hand side of the page.
 4. Click **Load Unpacked** and point to the folder where you have unzipped the files.